effertz/arBlee_tutorial_testrun/README.md

 # How to create an AR mobile application with Unity
 This is a collection of tutorials to demonstrate how to create an Augmented Reality app for your mobile phone using Unity.
-The app will spawn a character, a little fairy for example, into the environment around you.
+The app will [spawn a character](https://youtu.be/eL_8jF1a4lk) into the environment around you.

 This collection of tutorials assumes that you are familiar with programming, [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) and GitHub.
 You know the basics and can apply them to new programming languages like C#, Unity development environment and projects in GitHub.
 No worries, really only basics are needed and for anything you don’t know yet, you can find a tutorial on [YouTube](https://www.youtube.com) or [Unity learn](https://unity.com/learn).